about

 the country, he was the principal photographer for I.M.
 Pei &

-.
+Partners.
 A beautiful book of his landscape photographs of New

 York City - Manhattan Lightscape (Abbeville Press 1990) - capped his New York career and is still in print.